denten-books/plain-text/0-intro.md

 content, even for the purposes of academic study.[^ln-dmca] In some situations, it may report the reader's activity to the authorities.
 Attempts to silence print through book burning or censorship are viscerally apparent.
-Unlike censorship or the burning of books, the dominion of computation proceeds by clandestine means.
+Unlike these, the dominion of computation proceeds by clandestine means.
 Simulated text preserves the outward appearance of print, while concealing the material specifics of digital production and distribution.
 The challenge of *Plain Text* will be in the description of such emerging but often occluded technological possibilities.

 ## Theory
 ### Displacement

-The winding path that led to *Plain Text* stems from a productive tension between estrangement and habituation.
+*Plain Text* stems from a productive tension between estrangement and habituation.
 In the background of a historical and materialist critique of computational media there lies also an existential argument about inhabiting media.
 I mean inhabiting in the way one lives with and within one's own bookshelves, closets, hard drives, and archives.
 The dialectics of media displacement constitute a method of making sense out of the often contradictory logics of the virtual object.
 We are confronted by spaces that are not spaces, or rather ersatz expanses that dissimulate: glass that looks like paper, liquid crystal that flows to imitate ink.
 By such means, the electronic book delineates a qualitatively new grounds for textual inscription.
 Because *Plain Text* deals with the structure of intimate space, it is project theoretically contiguous to the philosophical poetics of Gaston Bachelard and Henri Lefebvre, extended into the realm of everyday computation